nKashev/Playwright-interview-task/README.md

 # Playwright-interview-task

-My Application for QA Wolf with a walk-through demonstration of my code, showing a successful execution of following task:
+An automation QA job application with a walk-through demonstration of my code, showing a successful execution of following task:

 "In this assignment, you will create a script on [Hacker News](https://news.ycombinator.com/) using JavaScript and Microsoft's [Playwright](https://playwright.dev/) framework.